 Understanding what individual rights are and how and why individuals possess them remains crucial for our well-being.
 Our technological age of continued advances in computer systems, biotechnology, and other forms of engineering continue to alter the landscape of human endeavors and our planet.
 The production and exchange of information will continue on its voluminous course to unprecedented levels of efficiency and complexity.
 To properly deal with the challenges posed for us as individuals and as a species, we need our ethical and political philosophies to move in an enlightened direction as quickly as possible.
 Ecological harm and unsustainable use of resources are the direct result of lack of understanding property rights and long-term planning.
 When “public property” is scaled up to nation-states, we face potential calamities of epic proportions.

-Political issues that beg to be addressed in a logical—and trauma-based—fashion continue to envelope our lives.
-Unfortunately, the method of non-contradictory identification has normally been overlooked by people, including “the experts,” when trying to make sense of politics and economics, as well as psychology—only recently has the importance of healing developmental trauma gained in popularity.
-Without such focus, we’ll continue to experience the dire existential effects, living in a world that’s quite far from ideal, with very few even considering that a new ideal is realizable.
+Political issues that beg to be addressed in a logical—and trauma-informed—fashion continue to envelope our lives.
+The method of non-contradictory identification need not be commonly overlooked by people, including “the experts,” when trying to make sense of politics and economics, as well as psychology; only recently has the importance of resolving developmental trauma been gaining in popularity.
+With renewed focus on principles, we can avoid more dire existential consequences.
+We actually can live in a world that’s aligned with logical and compassionate ideals, even though currently very few consider them realizable.

-Potent philosophical and psychological remedies are needed to counteract our problems, ones that can keep us grounded in reality, guided by reason, and especially help us attain well-regulated limbic systems.
-The basic metaphysical, epistemological, ethical, and political principles of Objectivism, the philosophy originated by Ayn Rand, can certainly assist; integrating fundamental truths about our existence and ourselves can evolve our culture and contribute to everyone’s happiness and welfare.
+Potent philosophical and psychological remedies are needed to counteract our problems, ones that can keep us grounded in reality, guided by reason, and especially help us attain emotional well-being, or have well-regulated limbic systems.
+Objective metaphysical, epistemological, ethical, and political principles are essential; integration of fundamental truths about our existence and ourselves can evolve our culture and contribute to everyone’s happiness and welfare.

 http://happinesscounseling.com/happiness-resources/